opticdev/optic/docs/generate-openapi.md

 Run 'optic capture openapi.yml --update interactive' to add new endpoints
 ```

+Optic detected 5 undocumented endpoints in the traffic.
+Let's document them next by passing the `--update` flag.

 **4. Document API endpoints**

+```
+optic capture openapi.yml --update interactive
+```

 Optic infers the paths in your API based on the traffic.
 It is pretty good at it, but if you need to override its inference you can.
 Once a path is added to your specification, it will not ask you about it again:

-```
-optic capture openapi.yml --update interactive
-```

 ![alt](https://i.imgur.com/KKNMxsD.jpg)